It’s Wednesday, April 1 – the first day since schools shut down in line with the government’s directives to address the Covid-19 pandemic.

 The entertainment and events sector is also feeling the heat with several major shows and events getting canceled.

-Ultimately, it is fair to anticipate a huge shrink in the SME space as more and more small businesses will shut down.
+Ultimately, it fair to anticipate a huge shrink in the SME space as more and more small businesses will shut down.

 Airports and Land Borders are closed except for emergency and essential supplies.